stargate/stargate-grpc-go-client/README.md

 ## Quick start guide

-To begin, you'll need to add the necessary dependency to your project
+To begin, you'll need to add the necessary dependency to your project:

 ```shell
 go get -u github.com/stargate/stargate-grpc-go-client